Leadership

 Adam Esterle

-I grew up in a traditional Lutheran Church, but it wasn’t until high school that I came to know Christ personally and began my relationship with him.
-My love for reaching people for Jesus and teaching the Bible started during my college years at Kent State University, where I was involved in Identity Project, our college Bible study.
-I graduated with a degree in Computer Science and later went on to earn my Master of Arts in Theological Studies from Trinity Evangelical Divinity School (TEDS).
+I grew up going to a traditional Lutheran Church, but it was not until high school that I personally received Christ and entered into a relationship with him.
+I soon found a love for reaching people for Jesus and Bible teaching.
+I joined Identity Project, our college Bible study on Kent State campus, where I continued to walk with the Lord.
+My passion of working with college students started during my undergrad and continues to this day.
+I graduated with a Computer Science degree from Kent State University and then launched into getting my Master of Arts in Theological Studies degree from Trinity Evangelical Divinity School (TEDS).

-In May 2022, I started as an Associate Pastor at Freedom Fellowships.
-I love getting to teach the Bible, mentor college students, and work on our church’s technology and website projects.
-It’s been an incredible blessing to work in a role that aligns with my passions.
-I do all of this with the support of my wife, Anele, and our two daughters, Joy and Noel.
-In my spare time, I enjoy lifting weights, playing chess, and keeping up with Christian books, apologetics, and web development.
+I started as an Associate Pastor at Freedom Fellowships in May of 2022.
+I feel the Lord has set up a perfect job for me as I get to teach the Bible, fellowship with college students, and work on our technology and websites every week.
+I do all of this with the support of my wife, Anele, and my two daughters, Joy and Noel.

 Ian McCullough